Professional edition active

 Prognosis for Membranous Nephropathy

-About 25% of patients undergo spontaneous remission, 25% develop persistent, non–nephrotic-range proteinuria, 25% develop persistent nephrotic syndrome, and 25% progress to end-stage kidney disease.
-Women, children, and young adults with non–nephrotic-range proteinuria and patients with persistently normal renal function 3 years after diagnosis tend to have little disease progression.
-More than 50% of patients with nephrotic-range proteinuria who are asymptomatic or who have edema that can be controlled with diuretics will have a partial or complete remission within 3 to 4 years.
+About one-third of patients undergo spontaneous remission, one-third develop stable chronic kidney disease, and one-third progress to kidney failure (1).
+Women, children, and young adults with non–nephrotic-range proteinuria and patients with persistently normal kidney function 3 years after diagnosis tend to have little disease progression.
+Patients with nephrotic-range proteinuria who are asymptomatic or who have edema that can be controlled with diuretics will have a partial or complete remission within 3 to 4 years.

-Risk of progression to renal failure is highest among patients with
+Risk of progression to kidney failure is highest among patients with:

 • Persistent proteinuria 8 g/day, particularly men age > 50 years